ghimiredhikura/Complex-YOLOv3/README.md

 ## Data Preparation

-You can see `sampledata` folder in `data/KITTI/dataset` directory which can be used for testing without downloading whole KITTI dataset.
+You can see `sampledata` folder in `data/KITTI/dataset` directory which can be used for testing this project without downloading KITTI dataset.
 However, if you want to train the model by yourself and check the mAP in validation set just follow the steps below.

 #### Download the [3D KITTI detection dataset](http://www.cvlibs.net/datasets/kitti/eval_object.php?obj_benchmark=3d)
 1. Camera calibration matrices of object data set (16 MB)